Search

 #2: The “What do you feel?”
 Exercise

-Let’s go for something soft with this exercise.
+Let’s go for something soft with this next exercise.

-When I completed this exercise, I thought of my Cheshire cat.
+When I first completed this routine, I thought of my stuffed Cheshire cat.

-I’ve had two in my life – once from when I visited Disneyland around age 10 and one my mom sent me just a few years ago to fill in the gap.
+I’ve had two in my life – one from when I visited Disneyland around age 10 and one my mom sent me just a few years ago to replace it.

-I had to get rid of the old one during one of my epic moves around the globe.
-Thanks, mom!
+(I had to get rid of the old one during one of my epic moves around the globe.
+Thanks for getting me a new one, mom!)

-In terms of the Memory Palace this brings to mind, it’s not Disneyland, though I have used parts of the park as a Memory Palace.
+In terms of the Memory Palace this plush animal brings to mind, it’s not Disneyland.

 Now, you might think that an airplane is not great Memory Palace material.